-The tourism sector needs to be recognised as a major economic motor that deserves the same sort of attention as the manufacturing and finance industries, tourism leaders from around the world said at a weekend conference.
+FLORIANOPOLIS (Brazil) - THE tourism sector needs to be recognised as a major economic motor that deserves the same sort of attention as the manufacturing and finance industries, tourism leaders from around the world said at a weekend conference.

-"Tourism is the biggest employer in the world" and can play a role in helping the globe recover from the economic downturn, the head of the World Travel and Tourism Council, Jean-Claude Baumgarten, told the event held in southern Brazil.
+'Tourism is the biggest employer in the world' and can play a role in helping the globe recover from the economic downturn, the head of the World Travel and Tourism Council (WTTC), Jean-Claude Baumgarten, told the event held in southern Brazil.

-But while the sector represents nine per cent of the world's economic output and 220 million jobs, "it isn't being taken seriously", Taleb Rifai, the acting chief of the UN World Trade Organisation said.
+But while the sector represents nine percent of the world's economic output and 220 million jobs, 'it isn't being taken seriously,' complained Taleb Rifai, the acting chief of the UN World Trade Organisation.